VICTIMS OF CRIME

 How can I report a crime?

 In an emergency situation, you should always call 000 for help immediately.

 For crimes committed which are not emergencies, you can choose to:

-- report a crime over the phone by ringing the Police Assistance Line (PAL) on 131 444.
-This line is open 24 hrs 7 days a week;
+- Report a crime over the phone by ringing the Police Assistance Line on 131 444.
+This line is open 24 hours 7 days a week; or

-- report a crime in person by visiting a local police station.
-Most police stations will have access to Domestic Violence Officers, Youth Liaison Officers, Gay and Lesbian Liaison Officers and Aboriginal Liaison Officers if they are needed.
+- Report a crime in person by visiting a local police station.
+You can find your nearest police station here on the WA’s police website LINK: http://www.police.wa.gov.au/Localpolice/tabid/885/Default.aspx Most police stations will have access to Domestic Violence Officers, Youth Liaison Officers, Gay and Lesbian Liaison Officers and Aboriginal Liaison Officers if they are needed.